Oregon Tourism Commission

 The Oregon Tourism Commission, which does business as Travel Oregon, is a semi-independent agency of the government of Oregon based in the state capital of Salem.
 The agency is run by a nine-member board appointed by the state's governor, and governs several programs that work to grow the state economy by promoting tourism.

 The agency was established in 1995 and became a semi-independent agency in 2003.
 It is funded by a 1.5% statewide transient lodging tax.
+Travel Oregon's former executive director's base salary of $365,000 faced scrutiny.

 History

 The Oregon Tourism Commission was established in 1995.
 It was granted semi-independent status by the Oregon Legislature in 2003.

 A February 2020 audit of Travel Oregon by Oregon Secretary of State (Bev Clarno) "found that Travel Oregon’s managers are some of the highest compensated managers compared to state agency managers", stating that their salaries had "increased by 76% since 2012" and that although "they hired a consultant in 2016 to conduct a comparative salary analysis that the agency used as a basis for determining salary ranges for Travel Oregon personnel, (...) the agency was not able to provide detailed documentation from 2016 that was used to set staff compensation."
 (Note: Clarno and Memmott, 2020.
 At "Executive Summary".)
 The audit also said that Travel Oregon's contracting process was not being done competitively, highlighting that its largest advertising contract, which was with Portland-based company Wieden+Kennedy, "[had] not been competitively bid since 2010," despite having contracted with Travel Oregon every year since then.
 (Note: Bevno and Memmott, 2020.
 Pp. 9–10.)
 Travel Oregon CEO Todd Davidson agreed with the recommendations, while also defending Travel Oregon's use of funds for advertising, saying that "[every] dollar spent in advertising and strategic marketing results in $157 dollars in direct tourism spending in communities throughout Oregon."